 Mediation with a Compensation Judge may be of value to the parties when a case is particularly complicated or when parties could benefit from a Compensation Judge's viewpoint on a factual or legal issue.
 The following Compensation Judges are available to conduct mediations:

-Following receipt of your request, OAH will contact the parties to schedule a date for mediation.
-OAH will then assign a mediation number to the matter.
-Please use the assigned mediation number for all subsequent filings.
+Following receipt of your request, OAH will schedule a date for mediation.
+OAH will then assign a case number to the matter.
+Please use the assigned case number for all subsequent filings.

 All OAH mediation files are maintained separately from dispute-related files.
-As such, all documents sent to OAH Mediation must include the mediation docket number.
+As such, all documents sent to OAH Mediation must include the mediation casenumber.